Fat is essential to our well-being and is one of the three macronutrients needed by our body and our control center, the brain.

 What to cook with?

 If you are sautéing vegetables, use a homemade bone broth, vegetable broth or water.
 When slightly cooled and drained, add olive oil.
 Olive oil has a lower smoke point and should not be used for sustained high heat cooking.
 It also has a "better" ratio of omegas compared to some other oils.
 Olive oil and Flax oils are ideal for dressings and uncooked sauces.

 If you roast veggies in the oven over 350 degrees, a higher smoke point oil is recommended.
-Safflower, Sunflower, Grapeseed, Avocado and Walnut oil are examples.
+Safflower, Sunflower, Grapeseed and Avocado oils are examples.
 Each of these oils must be considered individually because they may have an exorbitant amount of omega 6.
 If you never or scarcely eat high omega 3 foods, such as fish or nuts, you may want to limit the use of these oils.

 Consult your health care team to discover if fish oil supplementation is an option for you.
 Contact Me for help with brands of fish oil.

 Cooking Oil For Your Kitchen